Your credit reports are a record of your financial history, featuring important information about your credit cards and loans.

 One of these rights afforded under the Fair Credit Reporting Act (FCRA) allows consumers to dispute accounts, which they believe to be inaccurate, with the three credit reporting agencies (Equifax, Trans Union, and Experian).
 However, disputes do not always work out in the consumer’s favor.

 Often times disputed accounts are verified as accurate by the lender or collection agency.
-If an account is disputed and the credit reporting agency verifies the validity of the account with the furnisher then the items can continue to legally remain on the consumer’s credit report for up to 10 years, or longer.
+If an account is disputed and the credit reporting agency verifies the validity of the account with the furnisher then the items can continue to legally remain on the consumer’s credit reports for up to 10 years, or longer.

 The 100-Word Statement